siberianfox/tinygwiki/JSON-Mode-Operation.md

 | status_report
 |}

-== JSON Request Formats  ==
+##JSON Request Formats

 JSON requests are used to perform the following actions:

-*Return the value of a single setting or state variable *Return the values of a group of settings or state variables (aka a Resource) *Set a single setting or state variable (note that most state variables are read-only) *Set a group of settings or state variables
+* Return the value of a single setting or state variable
+* Return the values of a group of settings or state variables (aka a Resource)
+* Set a single setting or state variable (note that most state variables are read-only)
+* Set a group of settings or state variables
-*Submit a block (line) of Gcode to perform any supported Gcode command *Request a status report
+* Submit a block (line) of Gcode to perform any supported Gcode command
+* Request a status report
-*Set status report format
+* Set status report format
-*Run a self test
+* Run a self test
-*Reset parameters to defaults
+* Reset parameters to defaults

 Generally speaking, JSON requests are exactly like text mode requests except that they have a JSON wrapper.
 This is explained in the next sections.

-=== Reading Configuration Parameters (GET)  ===
+###Reading Configuration Parameters (GET)

 To get a parameter pass an object with a null value.
 The value is returned in the response.
 Some examples of valid requests and responses are:<br>